Honors & Accreditations

 - Ventricular Assist Device (VAD) Certification: The University of Chicago Medicine earned this special designation after undergoing a rigorous review process to help ensure that we provide high-quality, effective VAD care as a "destination therapy"--an alternative to heart transplant. » Learn more about our VAD care

 The University of Chicago Comprehensive Cancer Center is one of only two National Cancer Institute (NCI)-designated Comprehensive Cancer Centers in Illinois.
 Here, more than 200 of the brightest minds in research are focused on cancer discoveries--working together to bring breakthroughs from the lab to the bedside as quickly as possible.
-We are one of the few programs in the country with NCI-sponsored programs for Phase-I, Phase-II, and Phase-III clinical trials of anti-cancer drugs.
+Our dedicated researchers and clinicians are conducting clinical trials in phases I, II, III and IV, leading to the development of new and better treatments.

 Cellular Therapy Accreditation